richardkiss/pycoinnet/README.md

 $ pip install .
 ```

-Nothing here really pycoinnet-specific except the dependancy on pycoin.
+Nothing here really pycoinnet-specific except the dependency on pycoin.

 Try the SPV Demo